x1ddos/aegot/README.md

 App Engine for Go Testing
 =====

-Utils for running tests on packages that import (directly or indirectly) "appengine/*" packages.
+Utils for testing apps that import (directly or indirectly) "appengine/*" packages.

 Why
 ===